CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/on-premise/grafana/prerequisites.md

 ## Verify Old Version

 1. Navigate to your Grafana website e.g. `https://machinename.domain.com:3000`
-1. Make a note the version number under the login prompt.
+1. Make a note of the version number under the login prompt.
 1. Login to Grafana.
 1. Open the *Dashboards* page via the menu on the left sidebar.
 1. Select the folder that hosts the Cortex Dashboards, e.g. *Cortex*
 1. Click the *Flow Execution Requests* dashboard to open it.
 1. Change the time period to be *Last 90 days* and confirm data is present.
-1. Make a note of values returned, or alternatively take a screenshot of the dashboard, to use later to verify the upgrade.
+1. Make a note of values returned in the Overview tiles, or alternatively take a screenshot of the dashboard, to use later to verify the upgrade.

 ## Make Artefacts Available

-1. Download the required artefacts to a folder on the machine:
+1. Download the required artefacts to a folder on your machine:

     * [Grafana 10.4.1][] Standalone Windows Binaries.
     * [Grafana Loki 3.0.0][] archive.